wanchoo93/wanchoo93.github.io/_teaching/2016-spring-teaching-3.md

 Dual Objective
 -----
-1. Track and analyze the user engagement across CVD related subreddits (Drugs, Diet, Physical Activities & Smoking) from 2019 to 2021
+1. Track and analyze the user engagement across CVD related subreddits (Diet, Physical Activities, Substance Use & Smoking) from January, 2019 to December, 2020
 2. Track and analyze how COVID-19 affect language associated with the behavioral, social, and environmental determinants of CVD related health behaviors

 Deep Diving in the research objectives